 The second part will show how to use Jenkins to deploy the code to a staging environment in which the web code runs in a container.
 We’ll use Ranorex’s web testing features to execute tests against the container.

-Finally, in Part 3, we’ll deploy the containerized web application to the cloud and run Ranorex web tests against the application running under Kubernetes cloud-native environment.
+Finally, in Parts 3 and 4, we’ll deploy the containerized web application to the cloud and run Ranorex web tests against the application running under Kubernetes cloud-native environment.

 Figure 1 below shows the deployment architectures for all three stages.